zivz/weatherapp_codelab/codelab.md

 We want to start updating the location if the user's location is authorized.
 In Any other case we want to nudge the user and ask for its permission so we can continue working.

-Negative:
+Negative
-What happens if We do get authorization, but location services are disabled? iOS already handled the work for us, no worries.
+: What happens if We do get authorization, but location services are disabled? iOS already handled the work for us, no worries.

 #### Updating the location upon authorization